 Fujifilm Finepix XP130 vs XP120

 First, though, it’s worth asking what the difference is between the XP130 and the XP120.
 At the time I’m writing this, you can find both models available at major retailers.
 I own and use both models, and the short version is that they’re very, very similar.
 They’re mostly identical, in fact.
 And not just in looks.

 The XP130 was released at the beginning of 2018, a year after the XP120.
 Both models use the same sensor and lens, a 16.4MP BSI-CMOS sensor and a 28-140mm (35mm equivalent) 5x optical zoom lens.
-They’re both rated to be waterproof down to 65 feet (20m), which is plenty deep enough for snorkeling, surfing, swimming, kayaking or paddle boarding, and even some recreational Scuba diving.
-It’s also designed to be shockproof if dropped from up to 5.7 feet (1.8m), which means it’s resistent to the kinds of knocks and bumps you’ll give it when traveling.
-And while most cameras don’t like extreme cold, both the XP130 and XP120 are designed to be freeze proof down to 14°F (-10°C), making them equally good for Arctic adventures or skiing and snowboarding days on the mountain.
+They’re both rated to be waterproof down to 65 feet (20m), which is plenty deep enough for snorkeling, surfing, swimming, kayaking or paddleboarding, and even some recreational Scuba diving.
+It’s also designed to be shockproof if dropped from up to 5.7 feet (1.8m), which means it’s resistant to the kinds of knocks and bumps you’ll give it when travelling.
+And while most cameras don’t like extreme cold, both the XP130 and XP120 are designed to be freeze-proof down to 14°F (-10°C), making them equally good for Arctic adventures or skiing and snowboarding days on the mountain.
 They also have built-in wifi and records video up to 1080p60.
 And they have the same controls, layout, and body.

 The new model, the XP130, doesn’t really add much new that will make an enormous difference in the quality of your photos, but it does add a handful of bells and whistles.
 While both models have wifi for connecting wirelessly and transferring images over wifi, the new model adds Bluetooth connectivity.
 That allows for lower power consumption as well as automatic transfer and being able to set the camera’s clock from your phone’s clock (you’ll need Fujifilm’s Camera Remote mobile app to do these things).

 It also adds an electronic level, a tool to help you keep horizons straight as you’re composing them through the live screen.